Download Complete Bulletin (2.0 MB)

 Plant Sciences | Soil Science

 Bolland, M, Russell, B, Staines, M, Morris, R, Lucey, J, and Bennett, D L. (2011), Greener pastures 6 - Managing soil acidity in dairy pastures.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4813.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.